Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: The Harmonic Polynomial Cell method (HPC) with immersed free surface

 If a Dirichlet boundary condition with value $\phi_D$ of the potential has to be imposed at the node of global index $k$, the corresponding equation is simply $\phi_k=\phi_D$, so that only the diagonal element of the global matrix is non-null and equal to 1 for the corresponding row $k$: $A_{kl}=\delta_{kl} \ \ \forall l \in [1,N]$.
 The corresponding term on the RHS is set to $B_k=\phi_D$.

-If a Neumann condition has to imposed at a given node of global index $k$, the relation set in the global matrix is found trough the spatial derivation along the imposed normal $\tI{n}$ of the LE~(\ref{eq:mainwithcij}) of any macro-cell on which $k$ appears.
-In practice, the macro-cell whose center is the closest from the node $k$ is chosen, and we then use:
+If a Neumann condition has to imposed at a given node of global index $k$, the relation set in the global matrix is found through the spatial derivation along the imposed normal $\tI{n}$ of the LE~(\cref{eq:mainwithcij}) of any macro-cell on which $k$ appears.
+In practice, the macro-cell whose center is the closest to the node $k$ is chosen, and we then use:

 Thus, a relation is set in the row $k$ of the global matrix to enforce the value of $B_k=\nabla \phi(\tI{x}_k) \cdot \tI{n}$ at position $\tI{x}_k$.
 In that case, a maximum of 8 non-zero values appear in this row on the global matrix as the potential of the central node of the macro-cell does not intervene here.